gracefulife/clova-developer-guide/en/CIC/Guides/InteractWithCIC/Preparation.md

 ### Client credentials {#ClientAuthInfo}
 To use any services provided by Clova, users must authenticate their {{ book.TargetServiceForClientAuth }} account on your client.
 By using the {{ book.TargetServiceForClientAuth }} account information entered by a user, you can obtain an access token for the user's {{ book.TargetServiceForClientAuth }} account.
-Then, you send the token to a Clova authorization server and [create a Clova access token](#CreateClovaAccessToken).
+Then, you send the token to a Clova authorization server and [obtain a Clova access token](#CreateClovaAccessToken).

-When sending the {{ book.TargetServiceForClientAuth }} account access token to the authorization server, make sure to send client credentials as well, which you have obtained from the Clova Developer Console (using [Clova Auth API](/CIC/References/Clova_Auth_API.md)).
+When sending a {{ book.TargetServiceForClientAuth }} account access token to an authorization server, make sure to send client credentials as well, which you have obtained from the Clova Developer Console (using [Clova Auth API](/CIC/References/Clova_Auth_API.md)).
 Get client credentials from the Clova Developer Console and have them ready in advance.
 Client credentials provide following information.

 | Credentials                   | Description                                              |
 |---------------------------|--------------------------------------------------|